PaveM/Proiect-Practic-Testare-Manuala/README.md

 ## 1.1 Test Planning

-The Test Plan is designed to describe all details of testing for the X module from the OrangeHRM application.
+The Test Plan is designed to describe all details of testing Sign-up and Promotii section for Notino website.

-The plan identifies the items to be tested, the features to be tested, the types of testing to be performed, the personnel responsible for testing, the resources and schedule required to complete testing, and the risks associated with the plan
+The plan identifies the items to be tested, the features to be tested, the types of testing to be performed, the personnel responsible for testing, the resources and schedule required to complete testing, and the risks associated with the plan.

 #### 1.1.1 Roles assigned to the project and persons allocated
+Project manager - Diana Pop
+Product owner - Martin Smith
+Software developer - Aura Schiop
+QA Engineer - Pavelina Mutu

 #### 1.1.2 Entry criteria defined
+Roles needed for the project are allocated;
+Initial project risks were detected;
+Functional specifications are defined.

 #### 1.1.3 Exit criteria defined
+All tests have been executed.
+All resolved bugs have been re-tested and approved by the QA team.
+Technical requirements have been met.
+All development activities have been completed.
+All risks have been mitigated.

-#### 1.1.4 Test scope
+#### 1.1.4 Test scope  TBD

 * __Tests in scope:__
 * __Tests not in scope:__

-#### 1.1.5 Risks detected
+#### 1.1.5 Risks detected  TBD

 * Project risks:
 * Product risks: